backpack: Mount Adams – Killen Creek + PCT & Foggy Flat

 At dusk, we went back to the small lake behind our camp to watch the sky turn light shades of yellow and orange.
 That’s Mount Rainier in the distance.

-Day hike to Foggy Flat: from our campsite, we headed north on the PCT for about a quarter of a mile to the junction with the Highline Trail.
+From our campsite, we headed north on the PCT for about a quarter of a mile to the junction with the Highline Trail.
 We were headed to Foggy Flat on the north side of Mount Adams, so we took the Highline Trail for about a mile to a creek crossing.

 Compared to the meadows at our camp, the wildflowers in this part of the mountain were at their peak.